nshan651/Pollution-Autoencoders/README.md

 <p align=right style="font-size:8px"> <b>[right]</b> PM2.5 Air Pollution Concentration (μg/mg³), Berkely Earth
 </p>

-We compared the [Autoencoders](https://www.deeplearningbook.org/contents/autoencoders.html) method with [Principle Component Analysis (PCA)](https://www.sartorius.com/en/knowledge/science-snippets/what-is-principal-component-analysis-pca-and-how-it-is-used-507186), an older technique for reducing the dimensionality of a data set.

 The main advantage of Autoencoders have over PCA is in their capability of discovering non-linear relationships between polluting gases.
 Autoencoders are able to capture more of the explained variance because of this increased flexibility.